-- Chapter I Radiological Protection Organization and Administration

-- Chapter I.C1: Radiological Culture

-- Chapter I.C2: Leadership in Station Radiological Protection Activities 0
+- Chapter I Radiological Protection Organization and Administration - o Chapter I.C1: Radiological Culture - o Chapter I.C2: Leadership in Station Radiological Protection Activities

+Protection File: K-421231-00215-R00

-- Chapter I.C3: Management Activities 0
+Chapter I.C3: Management Activities

-- Chapter I.C4: Management Standards and Expectations 0
+Chapter I.C4: Management Standards and Expectations

-- Chapter I.C5: Conservative Decision-Making 0
+Chapter I.C5: Conservative Decision-Making

-- Chapter I.C6: Improving Performance 0
+o Chapter I.C6: Improving Performance

-- Chapter I.C7: Personnel Resources 0
+Chapter I.C7: Personnel Resources

-- Chapter I.C8: Personnel Selection
+Chapter I.C8: Personnel Selection

-Bruce Power has created a radiation protection organization to support the operation of Bruce A as described in the Bruce Power Management System Manual, BP-MSM-1 [56] and Section 4.1 (RP Management Roles, Responsibilities & Expectations) of the RP Program BP-PROG-12.05 [27] and supporting Level 2 Radiation Protection Procedures (see Section 4.1.1).
+Bruce Power has created a radiation protection organization to support the operation of Bruce B as described in the Bruce Power Management System Manual, BP-MSM-1 [55] and Section 4.1 (RP Management Roles, Responsibilities & Expectations) of the RP Program BP-PROG-12.05 [25] and supporting Level 2 Radiation Protection Procedures (see Section 4.1.1).
 These documents define the RP Functional Area and establish the roles of Corporate Functional Area Manager (CFAM) and Site Functional Area Manager (SFAM).
 A brief history of the RP organization from 2013 on follows.

 A significant reorganization was implemented in October 2013 with the intention of providing greater RP support to station operations.
 Health Physicists were moved from the RP Programs and Dosimetry sections to increase HP capability in the stations, and were assigned to provide ALARA support for major outage programs.
 Head counts in the Station Functional Area were increased and RP technicians were assigned to all shifts to provide 24/7 support to station operations.
-The Manager of the Radiation Protection Programs Department was the CFAM for radiation protection while the Manager of the Radiation Protection & Industrial Safety Department was the SFAM for Bruce A.
+The Manager of the Radiation Protection Programs Department was the CFAM for radiation protection while the Manager of the Radiation Protection & Industrial Safety Department was the SFAM for Bruce B.

-Effective September 2014, the Radiation Protection Programs Department and the Industrial Safety Programs Department were merged to create the Safety Programs Department [143].
-Responsibility for radiation protection continued to be delegated from the President & Chief Executive Officer to the Executive Vice-President & Chief Nuclear Officer (CNO) and, in turn, to the [144]:
+Effective September 2014, the Radiation Protection Programs Department and the Industrial Safety Programs Department were merged to create the Safety Programs Department [144].
+Responsibility for radiation protection continued to be delegated from the President & Chief Executive Officer to the Executive Vice-President & Chief Nuclear Officer (CNO) and, in turn, to the [145]:

-- Vice-President, Nuclear Operations Support and Nuclear Programs Division Manager; - Safety Programs Department; - Radiation Protection Programs Section: - Bruce A Senior Vice-President and Bruce A Plant Manager;

-- Bruce A Radiation Protection & Industrial Safety Department; - Bruce A RP Industrial Safety Section; - Bruce A Radiation Protection Technical Support Section; - Bruce A Radiation Protection ALARA Section.
+- Vice-President, Nuclear Operations Support and Nuclear Programs Division Manager; - Safety Programs Department; - Radiation Protection Programs Section; - Bruce B Senior Vice-President and Bruce B Plant Manager; - o Bruce B Radiation Protection & Industrial Safety Department; - Bruce B RP Industrial Safety Section; - Bruce B Radiation Protection Outage Support Section; - Bruce B Radiation Protection On-line Support Section.

-The Manager of the Safety Programs Department is the CFAM for radiation protection while the Manager of the Radiation Protection & Industrial Safety Department is the SFAM at Bruce A. According to the governing Bruce Power documentation this describes the current RP organization.
+The Manager of the Safety Programs Department is the CFAM for radiation protection while the Manager of the Radiation Protection & Industrial Safety Department is the SFAM at Bruce B.

+According to the governing Bruce Power documentation this describes the current RP organization.

-The Bruce A Safety Report [113] (Section 12.4) discusses the responsibilities of the centralized and Bruce A station RP organizations:
+The Bruce B Safety Report [112] (Section 12.4) discusses the responsibilities of the centralized and Bruce B station RP organizations:

-The Radiation Protection Programs Section at Bruce Power is responsible for both Bruce A and Bruce B. The group has the responsibility to establish, interpret and supervise the policies and regulations for the protection of employees, and the public, from the effects of radioactivity produced within the station.
-In particular, the group is responsible for the preparation and approval of procedures involving radiation protection aspects, which are used for the training and qualification of personnel for radiation protection.
+The Radiation Protection Programs Section at Bruce Power is responsible to establish, interpret and supervise the policies and regulations for the protection of employees, and the public, from the effects of radioactivity produced within the station.
+In particular, the group is responsible for the preparation and approval of procedures involving radiation protection aspects which are used for the training and qualification of personnel for radiation protection.

 The section reviews and assesses the effectiveness of the station radiation control program on an ongoing basis.
-It is also responsible for the maintenance of individual dose records.
+It is also responsible for the maintenance of individual dose records, collected through Bruce Power's dosimetry program; a requisite of the CNSC-issued operating license.
 The collected data are issued as reports to the CNSC.